 GNSS positioning becomes unreliable or impossible when satellites are blocked by physical obstructions.
 In the maritime domain, this can be caused by massive offshore rigs.
 Other kinds of interference, intended or unintended, can also compromise GNSS positioning.
-GNSS/INS systems provides continuous 3D positioning, velocity, and attitude determination, even when GNSS signals are compromised for short periods of time.
+GNSS/INS systems provide continuous (short term) 3D positioning, velocity, and attitude determination, even when GNSS signals are compromised for short periods of time.